 Where has the merger been approved?

-The first countries to accept the merger were Serbia, Brazil, Saudi Arabia and Chile in 2022, with other countries approving it in spring 2023 and beyond.
+The first countries to accept the merger were Serbia, Brazil, Saudi Arabia, and Chile in 2022, with other countries approving it in spring 2023 and beyond.

-Which countries have rejected the merger?
+Which countries pushed back against the merger?

 On July 11, 2023, the District Court in the Northern District of California rejected the FTC’s restraining order preventing the deal from closing, after five days of testimony.
 The judge ruled that the FTC had not proven the likelihood it would prevail on its claim that the merger would substantially lessen competition.
 The FTC appealed the decision on July 13th, but the appeal was denied.